htueko/Tenki/README.md

 ## Architecture & Design

-The app follows Clean Architecture principles with MVVM pattern:
+The app follows Clean Architecture principles with MVI pattern:
 - Presentation Layer: MVVM with ViewModels and UI States
 - Domain Layer: Use Cases and Business Logic
 - Data Layer: Repository Pattern with Local and Remote Data Sources